 During July/August and the last two weeks of December The Impact goes on hiatus, returning in September and January with new episodes.

 TVW looks at the growing popularity of drones, and the serious privacy questions they raise in a new one-hour special report, Flight Plan: Charting a Course for Drones in Washington.
 Watch the documentary here.

 Also, watch past special reports:

 - Washington’s Food Fight: The Debate Over GMO Labels | More Information

 - Staying Afloat: Challenges Facing Washington State Ferries | More Information

 - Shock to the System: How National Reform is Changing your Health Care | More Information

-The Impact is sponsored with generous support from the Boeing Employees Credit Union and Comcast.
+The Impact is sponsored with generous support from the Washington State Employees Credit Union, Comcast and WGU Washington.